 - a.
-HQA's strategy - b.
+HAHE's strategy - b.
 The National Strategy for Higher Education, as adopted by the Ministry of Education - c.
-The conclusions of the thematic analysis of the IQAS and USP accreditation reports - d.
-HQA's annual reports - e.
+The conclusions of the thematic analysis of the IQAS and Study Programmes accreditation reports - d.
+HAHE's annual reports - e.
 Principles, theory and standards of Total Quality Management (TQM) - f.
 Pertinent standards and guidelines of European quality assurance bodies and agencies (ENQA, EUA, EQAF, etc.) - g.
 Views of external stakeholders - 2.
-The Independent Internal Audit Unit submits its recommendation to the Director-General. - 3.
+The Independent Internal Control Unit submits its recommendation to the Director-General. - 3.
 Making corrections/improvements in the quality policy text - 4.
-Director-General's recommendation to the Council and approval of the quality policy - 5.
+Director-General's recommendation to the Authority's Evaluation and Accreditation Council and approval of the quality policy - 5.
 Dissemination of the Quality Policy internally and externally - 6.
-Review of HQA's Quality Policy, which arises as a need in the following (indicative) cases: - a.
-Suggestions for improvement resulting from the Agency's internal and/or external evaluation in terms of deviations, problems, and/or areas in need of improvement.
+Review of HAHE's Quality Policy, which arises as a need in the following (indicative) cases:

-- b.
-Review of HQA's strategy. - c.
-Changes in the applicable statutory framework. - d.
-Adaptation made on the basis of updated guidelines and decisions of the European Higher Education Area. - e.
+- a.
+Suggestions for improvement resulting from the Authority's internal and/or external evaluation in terms of deviations, problems, and/or areas in need of improvement; - b.
+Review of HAHE's strategy; - c.
+Changes in the applicable statutory framework; - d.
+Adaptation made on the basis of updated guidelines and decisions of the European Higher Education Area; - e.
 Feedback from academic, social and productive bodies. - 7.
-In each of the above cases, the independent Internal Audit Unit prepares a recommendation to the Director-General and steps 4 and 5 of the procedure are repeated.
+In each of the above cases, the independent Internal Control Unit prepares a recommendation to the Director-General and steps 4 and 5 of the procedure are repeated.

-HQA Council, Director-General, independent Internal Audit Unit, stakeholders.
+HAHE EAC, Director-General, independent Internal Audit Unit, stakeholders.

-The Agency's Quality Policy is designed once and then approved.
+The Authority's Quality Policy is designed once and then approved.
 It is reviewed and evaluated internally in accordance with the procedure.

-- Strategy of the Agency - External/internal evaluation report of the Agency - ENQA standards and instructions in relation to quality assurance - Statutory framework of the HQA
+- Strategy of the Authority - External/internal evaluation report of the Authority - ENQA standards and instructions in relation to quality assurance - Statutory framework of the HAHE

-Diagram 1 Procedure 1.1 Design, approval, review and evaluation of the Agency's quality policy
+Figure 1 Procedure 1.1 Design, approval, review and evaluation of the Authority's quality policy